EmerF/crypto-tracker/README.md

 - Maven (for managing dependencies and building the project)
 - Docker

-### Build and Run the Application
+### Build Using Docker compose
-Create the database using docker-compose.yml:
+Creating app with all resources:
 ```bash
   docker-compose down -v # clean older installations
   docker-compose up -d
 ```

+### Build and Run the Application
-Navigate to the project directory:
+Navigate to the project directory(Start Postgres and Splunk):

 ```bash
   cd crypto-tracker